git-truck/git-truck/README.md

 2. Press `y` if it asks you to download the package.
 3. The application will now open in your default browser.

+**Git Truck is part of a research study, so please fill out our [short survey](https://forms.gle/9wCCAw6zae7wuwZQ6) after trying out the tool.
+Thanks!**

 ## [I got an error or I want to give feedback, what do i do?](#i-got-an-error-or-i-want-to-give-feedback-what-do-i-do)

 Please open an issue [here](https://github.com/git-truck/git-truck/issues) where you describe your problem.
 Please include git version, node version, npm version, operating system, and an image of the problem would be great too!